But that doesn’t mean a list of bullet points in PowerPoint.

 With millennials who grew up with computer games now entering the workplace, there is a trend towards gamification.
 Wikipedia defines this as ‘the application of game-design elements and game principles in non-game contexts.’

 Gamification is often used as an online marketing technique to encourage engagement with a product or service.
 It can also be used to add pizazz to seminars, workshops and training sessions.
+Games like word games can energize people and grab their attention.
+Some might need Help with playing Wordscapes, and this in turn, can help them pay attention to the content.

 People forget what they heard, but they remember what they experience.